 Goliath Stick Insect – Eurycnema goliath

 Goliath nymphs are brown and look like little sticks.
 They shed their skin around five times to grow into an adult.
-When they shed their skin for the final time, they will grow a pair of wings and turn green.
+When they shed their skin for the final time, they will grow wings and turn green.

 Goliath stick insects love to munch on the leaves of Acacia (Wattle trees) Eucalyptus (Gum trees), Callistemon (Bottle Brush) and will even eat the leaves of Guava plants.
 They mainly feed at night and spend their day hiding amongst the trees from enemies.

 Due to their enormous size, birds love to eat Goliaths.
 It’s like gobbling down a big juicy sausage!
 The adults and nymphs are really good at camouflage, which makes it difficult for birds to find them.
 If they are spotted, they will flash open their wings to reveal their bright red underside (red is a warning colour often used to scare away enemies).
 They puff out their wings to make them appear larger and make a loud hissing sound.
 Goliaths will also kick back with their sharp spiny legs, which makes them a very prickly insect to try and catch.
 And lastly, they have black spots on the underneath of their legs that look like a large pair of eyes – another trick to scare away an enemy.

 - The name “Goliath” comes from the warrior giant that battled against David in the Bible.
 The word “goliath” means colossal, powerful or giant.
 Lots of large animals are therefore named Goliath such as the Goliath Stick Insect, Goliath Beetle, Goliath Heron and the Goliath Frog.